rendiffdev/rendiff-dev/docs/SECURITY_HARDENING.md

 ## Overview

-This FFmpeg API has been comprehensively hardened against all known security vulnerabilities.
+Rendiff has been comprehensively hardened against all known security vulnerabilities.
 This document outlines the security features implemented and best practices for secure deployment.

 ## 🛡️ Security Features Implemented